elliottcoops/Number-Plate-Recognition/README.md

 ![example_recognition](docs/example_reading.png)

+## How to use

+Assuming you are in the `Number-Plate-Recognition` directory

+1. Create a Python virtual enviroment using `python3 -m venv venv`
+2. Activate venv using `source venv/bin/activate` for macos or `\venv\activate` for windows
+3. Install libraries using `pip install -r requirements.txt`
+4. Run `code_walkthrough.ipynb` or `multi_example.ipynb` in code directory

 ## Detecting a number plate

 The number plate of a car can be obtained by using an object detection model.
 State of the art currently is YOLO (You Only Live Once) which is a deep CNN.